 Make friends with the squirrels in the Company’s Garden

 Right in the heart of Cape Town’s city centre is a lush garden, an oasis made hundreds of years ago to provide fresh produce to sailors visiting the Cape.
 Now it’s a peaceful retreat for locals and visitors alike; a place in the city to flock to during the day and rest amongst the trees or explore the rows of flowers, herbs, and succulents.

 You will also find monuments and art pieces in the garden, as well as a restaurant at which to grab a bite.
 The local animals are also friendly, especially the squirrels, who are bold enough to eat an offered treat right out of your hand.

-The Company’s Garden is at the centre of ’s Yellow Downtown Route, and you can take a stroll through the gardens after visiting any of the museums on this route, such as the nearby Iziko South African Museum, which is within walking distance.
+The Company’s Garden is at the centre of the Yellow Downtown Route, and you can take a stroll through the gardens after visiting any of the museums on this route, such as the nearby Iziko South African Museum, which is within walking distance.